solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

 **FoldingNet**

 FoldingNet [[3]](#3) introduces a way of recovering the point cloud which resembles folding a piece of paper.
 FoldingNet samples points from a 2D grid and then deforms this 2D grid into the 3D shape in two passes.
-This type of decoder is referred to as a  'morphing-based' decoder.
-The resulting objects tend to have continuous and smooth surfaces.
+This type of decoder is referred to as a  'morphing-based' decoder and tends to produce shapes with continuous and smooth surfaces.
 The folding process can be seen in the image below.

 <figure>
   <img src="/images/paper review/img_foldingnet_folds.png" height="145">